kayne-spikker/shipment-assessment/README.md

 This project uses **Gitpod** as its Cloud Development Environment (CDE). [gitpod.io](https://gitpod.io).

+This project (assessment) has a time limit approx. 10 hours.

 If you have the Gitpod Chrome extension installed, you can easily open this project and start tinkering with it yourself.

 ## Purpose of the Project